-This weeks addition to the Inspired Interiors series is a gorgeous period home that’s given a contemporary update, while highlighting it’s traditional bones, giving new life to vintage pieces and remaining kid-friendly.
+This week’s addition to the Inspired Interiors series is a gorgeous period home that’s given a contemporary update, while highlighting its traditional bones, giving new life to vintage pieces, and remaining kid-friendly.
+Adding a modern touch with the lights in your house, along with the antique items, could help uplift the feel of your house.
+Getting in touch with experts in this domain (such as Modern Place or similar others) could assist you to attain the look you desire for your house!

-The beautiful eat in kitchen is home to nautical-chic white shaker-style cabinets with brass hardware, warm wood accents, spherical flush-mount light fixtures and subtle hits of blue, like the gorgeous chinoiserie vases and bistro stools – timeless and fresh.
-The blue is picked up in the navy-striped jute rug which adds texture and works really well with the apron sink.
+The beautiful eat-in kitchen is home to nautical-chic white shaker-style cabinets with brass hardware, warm wood accents, spherical flush-mount light fixtures, and subtle hits of blue, like the gorgeous chinoiserie vases and bistro stools – timeless and fresh.
+The flush-mount light fixtures, that were installed by electricians from places like Aardvark Electric, (you can go to website here) can really help to extenuate and bring the other features of the room to life, something that would’ve been hard to achieve otherwise.
+It is able to pick up the blue in the navy-striped jute rug which adds texture and works really well with the apron sink.

 In the dining room vintage wooden chair frames were updated with white lacquer and upholstered in green velvet, which pops against the white.
 The dark dining table helps to ground the otherwise breezy space.
 The stunning green damask drapery ties the room together and brings in another traditional element with a modern twist.